punk-primate/Peninsular-Malaysia-Forest-Patch-Connectivity-Project/README.md

 ## About

 This repository contains the complete source code for the myforestconnect web platform, along with the full analytical pipeline used to produce the underlying dataset.
-The platform provides open public access to patch-level habitat quality and connectivity data for two study landscapes in Peninsular Malaysia: the Klang Valley (greater Kuala Lumpur) and Kuantan (Pahang).
+The platform provides open public access to patch-level habitat quality and connectivity data for two study landscapes in Peninsular Malaysia: Klang Valley (greater Kuala Lumpur) and Kuantan (Pahang).

 The work is part of a PhD research project at Universiti Sains Malaysia examining structural and functional landscape connectivity across contrasting urban and peri-urban environments.